David Manker Abshire: Early life

 Abshire was born in Chattanooga, Tennessee, on April 11, 1926.

 Education and early career

 He graduated from The Bright School in 1938, and Baylor School in Chattanooga in 1944.

 Abshire graduated from the US Military Academy at West Point in 1951.
 Then he received his doctorate in History from Georgetown University in 1959, where for many years he was an adjunct professor at its Edmund A. Walsh School of Foreign Service.
 He is a member of the Project on National Security Reform.
 Till 1977 he worked as administrator in the Advisory Board at St. Albans School and in the Board of Advisors at Naval War College.

 Military

 Abshire fought in the Korean War 1951–1955, where he served as platoon leader, division intelligence officer and company commander.
-He received various distinctions: the Bronze Star with Oak Leaf Cluster with V for Valor, Combat Infantry Badge and Commendation Ribbon with medal pendant.
+He received various distinctions: the Bronze Star with Oak Leaf Cluster with V for Valor, the Army Commendation Medal, and the Combat Infantry Badge.